cwinters/korra/README.md

   korra report -inputs='student_devices/student_01*.bin' -reporter="hist[0,100ms,200ms,300ms]"
 ```

-#### -cpus

-Specifies the number of CPUs to be used internally.
+* __-cpus__: Specifies the number of CPUs to be used internally.
+It defaults to
-It defaults to the amount of CPUs available in the system.
+  the amount of CPUs available in the system.

 ### sessions